sodapopcan/vials/README.md

 # Vials

+**This project is not quite ready for primetime yet.
+I'm not accepting PRs at this time as I'm doing a bunch of refactoring.**

 Vials are bits of code that can be seamlessly run after a mix task.

 At present, the DSL is geared toward altering the output of generators, but that